 My main research topics include Semantic Web and Future Media.
 Specifically, my research is centered around automatic assessment of the value and trustworthiness of content on the Web, based on enriched metadata and provenance.
 In 2012 and 2013, I was also a member of the W3C Provenance Working Group, where I contributed to the PROV standard.
 More specifically, I was one of the authors of the PROV-Constraints Recommendation and lead editor of PROV-Dictionary (Note).
 Besides this, I also investigate the potential of machine-interpretable digital books, in terms of discoverability, enrichment and adaptation.
 Projects I've worked on in the past include the iMinds project SMIF (Smarter Media in Flanders) and the former VRT Medialab collaborative production platform CHAMP.
 I was involved in several national projects in the digital publishing sector, including "Uitgeverij van de Toekomst" (Publisher of the Future), e-Strips, and EduTab.
 In the context of these projects, I also became a member of the W3C Digital Publishing Interest Group.
-Currently, I work on the COMBUST project, to improve the trustworthiness of integrated Linked Data.
+Currently, I am acting research lead for the COMBUST project, to improve the trustworthiness of integrated Linked Data.
 I’m also involved with the EU-project HOBBIT, where a framework for Linked Data benchmarks is created.

 In my spare time, I enjoy photography and music.
 In summer I frequently attend music festivals, usually with my old-school Volkswagen van, for which I don't mind getting some engine grease under my fingernails to keep it running.